KatePaulauskas/watch-store/README.md

 #### Business Objectives

 For Eternity, the primary business objectives include streamlining the purchase process, showcasing a curated selection of high-quality yet affordable watches, and establishing a strong online presence to attract and retain discerning customers.
+The brand’s commitment is to offer luxury watches that are both timeless and accessible, within a price range customers are comfortable and confident purchasing online.

 **Goal**